- Download our Moving to Kenya Guide (PDF)

-As such a vibrant and diverse country, culture shock in Kenya can come in many different forms.
-Some new arrivals find living in Kenya so difficult to adjust to that they tend to live entirely enclosed within an expat circle, rarely straying from their compounds.
+As a vibrant and diverse country, culture shock in Kenya can come in many different forms.
+Some new arrivals find living in Kenya quite difficult to adjust to, often choosing to live entirely enclosed within an expat circle, rarely straying from their compounds.
 This tends to further intensify one's sense of isolation.

-Others may not find the culture differences intimidating.
-Instead, they are inspired by the friendly and open nature of Kenyans who generally adopt a welcoming and helpful attitude towards foreigners.
-There are also expat groups in the large cities such as Nairobi and Mombasa which help facilitate the assimilation process.
+Other expats don't find the culture differences intimidating at all, and are instead inspired by the friendly and open nature of Kenyans who generally have a welcoming and helpful attitude towards foreigners.
+There are also expat groups in the large cities such as Nairobi and Mombasa that help facilitate the assimilation process.
 These organisations arrange social gatherings including lunch dates and sporting events.
 Expats should contact their embassy or consulate to find out more about local expat clubs.

 Inequality in Kenya

-Many expats living in Kenya find themselves within the upper-middle class of Kenyan society.
-They're privy to nice houses, shopping at modern malls and driving comfortable cars.
-This does make the expat experience relatively insulated, although the lives of ordinary Kenyans remain noticeable.
+Expats in Kenya are privy to luxurious houses, shop at modern malls and drive comfortable cars.
+This does make the expat experience relatively insulated, and quite different to the average Kenyan's experience.

 New arrivals are often shocked at the disparity between the haves and have-nots.
 Wealthy Kenyans drive luxury vehicles, own palatial homes and operate with an abundance of resources.
-There is also a growing middle class that enjoys a comfortable but modest lifestyle.
+There is also a growing lower-middle class that enjoys a comfortable but modest lifestyle.

 Still, a large proportion of Kenyans live below the poverty line, visible in rural areas and cities alike.
 The poor live in densely populated communities in and around cities, lacking essential resources such as proper clean water, sanitation, electricity and educational facilities.
 This stark inequality can be a cause for culture shock and cannot be ignored.

 Language barrier in Kenya